Apartment Maintenance Technician

 WORKFORCE DEVELOPMENT SCHOLARSHIPS

 Additionally, the NCWorks Career Center may be able to assist through the Workforce Innovation and Opportunity Act (WIOA) program.
-For more information, call NCWorks Greensboro: (336) 297-9444 or NCWorks High Point: (336) 882-4141.
+For more information, call NCWorks Greensboro at 336-297-9444 or NCWorks High Point at 336-882-4141.

-Or In person.
-When registering in person, completed the Continuing Education Registration Form and bring it with your payment (check, cash, credit card, or money order), to one of the GTCC Campuses:
+• In person: Complete the Continuing Education Registration Form and bring it with your payment (check, cash, credit card, or money order), to one of the GTCC Campuses

-Students MUST purchase books PRIOR to the first day of class.
-Required book is:
+Students MUST purchase books before the first day of class.

 Students who successfully complete the Apartment Maintenance Technician will receive an Award of Completion.

-• Attendance: Must be in class 90% of class hours.
+• Must be in class 90% of class hours

 If you enter after the second day of class, you will not receive credit for taking the class.
-Additionally, time absent will be counted against you; students can only miss 10 hours of class total and pass the class.
+Additionally, time absent will be counted against you.
+Students can only miss 10 hours of the class total and pass the class.

 The college will make a 100% refund of registration fees if you officially withdraw from class before the first meeting.
 Also if the class is canceled or full, GTCC will make a full refund.